NxNiki/movie_decoding/README.md

 ## movie decoding

-Use a visual transformer (ViT) for brain decoding.
+Use a visual transformer (ViT) to decode the brain state from iEEG recordings.
 This code is adapted from the work by Yuanyi Ding and Chenda Duan.